 What’s the best grass for shade in Texas, you ask?
 We’ll dive into that very question today.
 Keep reading to learn what kind of grass grows in the shade in Texas.

-Getting Grass to Grow in Shade
+Getting Grass to Grow in Shady Areas

 Most of the lawn grasses out there require 4-6 hours of direct sunlight to thrive.
 But some shade-tolerant kinds can grow with only 4 hours, and that light doesn’t even have to be full sun, which is encouraging if you’re dealing with mostly shady spots in your yard or commercial space.
 If you’ve got a minimum of 4-6 hours of filtered or dappled light, you can still see a healthy green natural carpet.